HordLawk/YottaBot/README.md

 - [x] reward boosters with one premium key
 - [x] recommend xp amounts for levelroles
 - [x] transfer the process to a web dyno
-- [x] add premium feature "reward time spent in vcs with xp"
+- [x] add xp earning in voice channels as premium feature
 - [ ] add actionlog for bulkdelete
 - [ ] add rss feeds for youtube notifications
 - [ ] setup a patreon